tuckermiles70/Distance-Matrix/README.md

 ## Usage

 The tool is simple to use.
 Just input your source and as many destinations as you'd like to, up to 8.
-These can be as broad or as specific as you'd like them to be (a town vs a specific address).
-Then select any additional paramaters that you may want, and click the submit button.
+These can be as broad or as specific as you'd like them to be (a town vs a specific address, for example).
+Then select any additional parameters that you may want, and click the submit button.
 After this, your distance table will  be generated.

 For example, let's use default settings, Knoxville as a source, and random places as our destinations as below.